jegarfa/Magnetic-field-Helmholtz-Maxwell-coils/README.md

 This Jupyter notebook reproduce all figures of the paper **"Exploring the magnetic field of Helmholtz and Maxwell coils: a computer-based approach exploiting the superposition principle"** by García-Farieta & Hurtado (2020) published in Revista Brasileira De Ensino De Física - RBEF.

 Please free fell to use, re-use, modify and distribute this code for your own purposes under the MIT Licence.
+Remember to cite "Exploring the magnetic field of Helmholtz and Maxwell coils: a computer-based approach exploiting the superposition principle" by García-Farieta & Hurtado (2020) - Revista Brasileira De Ensino De Física - RBEF.